google-research/google-research/poem/README.md

 [`run.sh`](https://github.com/google-research/google-research/blob/master/poem/run.sh)
 for how to install the required packages.

+**Note:** The [`run.sh`](https://github.com/google-research/google-research/blob/master/poem/run.sh) script only provides a sample command for how to launch a training job on a small dummy data table.
+Running it as is does NOT launch training job on any real datasets or generate any meaningful model checkpoints.

 ## Getting Help
 Please report issues related to this repository to the [tracker](https://github.com/google-research/google-research/issues) and make sure to include the **"[POEM]"** prefix in the issue title.